You have the property, you have the hard money loan, now you need to lock in the contractors. What now?

 - Scope of work: the more detailed the better so that everyone understands what is expected from the contractor

-- Material specifications: exactly what materials would be used if agreed to, for example, not just cabinets, but what company, brand, style, etc.
+- Material specifications: exactly which materials would be used if agreed to.
+For example, do not just include cabinets, but specify which company, brand, style, etc.